Jelloeater/forgeLandComputercraft/Readme.md

 2) When the download finishes type "init" and press enter.

+To pull latest code down, re-run init in /src directory

 **NOTE** *All code goes in the ccsrc folder, then in your personal folder. /src is strictly for API's and other global stuff.*

 Awesome Code from DerTroglodyt